-Unless specified in a collective bargaining agreement, there is no requirement that an employee live in a specific community or county.
-However, each employee is expected to report to work on time and at all times when his/her office/work station is in operation.
+Unless specified in a collective bargaining agreement or employment contract, there is no requirement that an employee live in a specific community or county.
+However, each employee is expected to report to work on time and at all times when their office/work station is in operation.
 While the employee's domicile is not a condition of employment, neither is it a justification for not reporting to work in a timely manner.